TobiasIpsen/TobiasIpsen/README.md

 -->

-# About Me

-Hey there! 👋 I'm Tobias, a CS student with a background as an FX Artist working in VFX.
+I'm Tobias, a CS student with a background as an FX Artist working in VFX.
 I enjoy merging creative thinking with technical solutions.
 This GitHub is where I share my projects and experiments in CS and visual arts.